christensenacademy/christensen-academy/modules/beginning-actionscript/challenges/cam-customization.md

-* **Estimated Time:** 45 minutes
+#Click-a-Mania: Customization Challenge

-##Challenge
+* **Estimated Time:** 120 minutes

-Enhance your Click-a-Mania game however you see fit.
-Here are some ideas to get you started:
+###Challenge

-*
+Your challenge is to take what you've learned about Flash and ActionScript to make some creative enhancements to your game.
+These enhancements should be significant and demonstrate your depth of knowledge.